-John Lyon, CEO of World Hope International, recently returned from Odesa, Ukraine, where he witnessed firsthand the needs of ordinary, civilian Ukrainians.
+John Lyon, Former CEO of World Hope International, recently returned from Odesa, Ukraine, where he witnessed firsthand the needs of ordinary, civilian Ukrainians.
 He wrote,

 “It was moving to be with them.
 Ordinary citizens and volunteer paramedics are on the front line between freedom and tyranny.
 They lack equipment.
 They lack resources.
 They lack money.
 What they do not lack is a force of will to maintain their freedom and protect their homes.
 I’ve seen first-hand that World Hope’s assistance providing health care, emergency evacuations, filtration systems for clean water, and now emergency medical kits are making a direct impact and saving lives.
 In cities, towns, and even the most remote villages we will be working side-by-side with Ukrainians to bring them these lifesaving gifts.”

 To support logistics we have opened a temporary office in Chisinau, Moldova to help build opportunity and promote dignity and hope amid this emergency.
 We see firsthand that life-giving clean water is now scarce.
 Water facilities and treatment facilities have been destroyed and towns like Mari, with 460,000 before the war, have no clean water.
 First aid kits and training are also critical.
 People we talked to are eager and ready to learn, fight, and survive to protect their homes and maintain a free Ukraine.
 We seek to deliver the humanitarian assistance to help them do just that.